Canon M50 vs SX420

 |16.||Canon SX610||-||- / -||-||-||micro||2.0||Y||Y||-|

 It is notable that the M50 has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M50 and the SX420 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the M50 does not have a direct predecessor.
+Both the M50 and the SX420 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is there a clear favorite between the Canon M50 and the Canon SX420?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 19.9MP) with a 12% higher linear resolution.